SPACE-Mission/Data-and-Automation-Projects-Gallery/README.md

 Data and Automation Projects Gallery
 ---

-🛰️ This repository serves as a collection of data automation techniques and solutions.
-It is our first step to exploring automation possibilities for the Finance & IS S.P.A.C.E mission.
-Feel free to dive in and explore the projects in this repository! 🚀 Happy paddling through the waves of data automation solutions! 🌊
+This repository serves as a collection of data automation techniques and solutions.
+It is our first step to exploring automation possibilities for the Finance &amp; IS S.P.A.C.E mission.
+Feel free to dive in and explore the projects in this repository!
+Happy paddling through the waves of data automation solutions!

 ## Internal data/automation tools